NotDarkn/ultradocs/docs/any/7-violence/any-7-1.md

 Fire a magnet into minotaur <br/>
 [Rail coin](/speedrun-tech.md#railcoins) and [Coin Add](/speedrun-tech.md#coin-add) all your coins <br/>
 [S.R.S. combo](/speedrun-tech.md#srs-combo) <br/>
-Watch for when saw disappear, then checkpoint
+watch for when the saws disappear, then checkpoint

 ### Harmless Strats
 <font size="2">